hadefication/gcaptcha/README.md

 </pre>

 The field also has an attribute named **data-validated** where it is false by default and will change to true once the field is validated.

+## Support and stuffs
+For issues, please submit a ticket [here](https://github.com/hadefication/gcaptcha/issues) or email me at hadefication@gmail.com.